|Colors:||Yellow, black, chocolate, red, white, champagne, or silver|

 The Aussiedor is a kind, fun-loving pet that is friendly to everybody once they get to know them.
 They tend to form extremely close bonds with certain family members and cling to their owners.
 This can lead to feelings of neglect and boredom if left alone for long periods.

-Here are some other useful items to know before you decide to make an Aussiedor a member of your family.
+Here are some other useful pieces of information to know before you decide to make an Aussiedor a member of your family.

 Since Aussiedors are extremely active dogs, their level of exercise will definitely play a role when it comes to providing the right amount of food and nutrition.
 You should consider feeding them dry dog food to promote good oral health.
 A frozen diet containing raw meat and veggies is also a good option.
 An adult Aussiedor will need three to four cups of dry dog food per day.